defoebrand/apple-clone/README.md

 Additional description about the project and its features.

-This project was the second project compiled by Brandon and Kartheek in the Microverse HTML/CSS section of the course work.
+This project was the second project compiled by Brandon and Kartheek in the Microverse HTML/CSS apple-images of the course work.
 It involved recreating an Apple web page.

 ## Built With